jcolag/entropy-arbitrage/2023-05-29-peacekeepers.md

 * Ignore for ToC
 {:toc}

-Today celebrates the [International Day of United Nations Peacekeepers](https://en.wikipedia.org/wiki/International_Day_of_United_Nations_Peacekeepers), paying tribute to those who have served in peacekeeping operations.
+Today celebrates the {% wiki International_Day_of_United_Nations_Peacekeepers|International Day of United Nations Peacekeepers|en %}, paying tribute to those who have served in peacekeeping operations.

-If you wonder why you can't contact your American colleagues, we also celebrate [Memorial Day](https://en.wikipedia.org/wiki/Memorial_Day) on the last Monday of May, honoring military personnel who died while serving the country.
+If you wonder why you can't contact your American colleagues, we also celebrate {% wiki Memorial_Day|Memorial Day|en %} on the last Monday of May, honoring military personnel who died while serving the country.
 The media prefers to explain it as "the unofficial start of summer," because they'd just as soon not remind us that the wars that invariably benefit their parent corporations have a human cost to them, but *do* want to remind us to start shopping for barbecues and trips to the beach.

 ![The UN Peacekeepers force´s helmet](/blog/assets/Blue-helmet.png "Do they pad them on the outside?
 That seems irresponsible")